Understanding Compliance with Content Usage Policy

 -

 Mistakes happen, and very often the POD will do mass removals based on key words without ever looking at the actual item.
 In many cases those items will be restored or permission to repost granted if you can show that your particular use or item was not in violation.
 If, however, the situation is a legal judgment call don't expect the POD to back down.
 The point of removal is to get out of the line of fire of the legal issues.
-If you want to fight the legal battle the POD will typically restore your images when you present them with legal documentation that you have won your case or settlement entitling you to continue publishing.

 -